The best way to explain this would be to look at a sample class on a schedule and break it down:

 There is no limit to the number of credit hours you can transfer to Benedictine University, however, you need to be aware of residency requirements.
 Refer to your checklist for the requirements that apply to you.

-If you have completed an Associate of Arts or Associate of Science degree through a college within the Illinois Articulation Initiative (IAI), the Modes of Inquiry (MI) requirements are usually satisfied on your major checklist.
-However, due state regulations, some majors still require you to complete MI classes.
+If you have completed an Associate of Arts or Associate of Science degree through a college within the Illinois Articulation Initiative (IAI), the General Education Curriculum requirements are usually satisfied on your major checklist.
+However, due state regulations, some majors still require you to complete General Education Curriculum classes.
 Refer to your checklist and check with your advisor to be sure.

 Not necessarily.
 The number of credits transferring over does not indicate the amount of time you have left, it depends solely on your major and how many credits you have transferring over that can be applied to that major.
 Refer to your evaluated checklist to see how many credits are remaining, and always take into consideration the residency requirements.

-Courses that are transferrable but do not satisfy the Basic Skills, MI electives, or a major or cognate requirement will not be listed on your checklist but will count as general elective credit toward the overall 120 semester hours required for graduation.
+Courses that are transferrable but do not satisfy the Basic Skills, General Education Curriculum, or a major or cognate requirement will not be listed on your checklist but will count as general elective credit toward the overall 120 semester hours required for graduation.

-No, only courses taken at Benedictine University will be included in the Benedictine GPA.
+No, only courses taken at Benedictine University will be included in the GPA at Benedictine.

 In most cases, the “extra semester hour” will count as general elective credit toward the overall 120 semester hours required for graduation.

 These classes are a requirement for every major at Benedictine.
-The Modes of Inquiry represent the different approaches to knowledge that form essential components of a liberal arts education.
-Rather than having students choose their General Education electives from traditional disciplinary categories such as Religious Studies or Mathematics, the Benedictine University Modes of Inquiry system allows all undergraduates to select from a system of courses that embody the key practices and categories of a range of professions and fields.
+The General Education Curriculum represents the different approaches to knowledge that form essential components of a liberal arts education.
+Rather than having students choose their General Education electives from traditional disciplinary categories such as Religious Studies or Mathematics, the Benedictine University system allows all undergraduates to select from a system of courses that embody the key practices and categories of a range of professions and fields.
+Visit the General Education website to learn more.

 Most colleges should have a prominent “Accreditation Statement” in their catalog or website.
 The following organizations grant regional accreditation: Middle States Association of Colleges and Schools Middle States Commission on Higher Education (MSCHE), New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC-CIHE), North Central Association of Colleges and Schools The Higher Learning Commission (NCA-HLC), Southern Association of Colleges and Schools Commission on Colleges (SACS), Western Association of Schools and Colleges Accrediting Commission for Community and Junior Colleges (WASC-ACCJC), Western Association of Schools and Colleges Accrediting Commission for Senior Colleges and Universities (WASC-ACSCU).